Diocese of East Anglia

-The Diocese of East Anglia (Diœcesis Angliæ Orientalis) is a Latin diocese of the Catholic Church covering the counties of Cambridgeshire, Norfolk, and Suffolk in the East of England.
+The Diocese of East Anglia (Diœcesis Angliæ Orientalis) is a Latin diocese of the Catholic Church covering the historic counties of Norfolk, Suffolk, Cambridgeshire and Huntingdonshire in the East of England, along with the Soke of Peterborough.
 The diocese makes up part of the Catholic Association Pilgrimage.

 Statistics

 There are 85,309 members of the church, who belong to the 50 parishes in the diocese.
 The patrons of the diocese are Our Lady of Walsingham (24 September), St Felix (8 March), and St Edmund (20 November).

 Churches

 The diocese is divided into seven deaneries, which are in turn divided into 50 parishes.
 Note that the list below is not exhaustive, and includes only notable parishes.